 - Tyrol and Vorarlberg at ZeMiT – Centre for Migrants in Tyrol, located in Innsbruck

 Furthermore, weekly consultation days take place in all other Austrian state capitals.
-Not only is Austria making it easy to achieve validation, but the country also acts in line with the Recognition and Assessment Act (AuBG) to make sure that the process is available completely free of charge.
+Not only is Austria making it easy to achieve validation, but the country also acts in line with the Recognition and Assessment of Qualifications Act (AuBG) to make sure that the process is available completely free of charge.
 Additionally, this service provides information on follow-up counseling options and further education offerings if formal recognition of qualifications is not possible.
 Essentially, the cost-free services of the AST are available to anyone living in Austria with qualifications from abroad.

 Professional and vocational qualifications in Austria